codingMustache/codingMustache/README.md

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+Which programming language shares its name with an island in Indonesia?
- 1. JavaScript
+ 1. Python
- 2. C++
+ 2. Java
- 3. Python
+ 3. C
- 4. Binary
+ 4. Jakarta

 <details>
   <summary>Answer</summary>
-  Binary
+  Java
 </details>